mgcodeur/laravel-comment/README.md

 This is where your description should go.
 Limit it to a paragraph or two.
 Consider adding a small example.

+# Note: This package is still under development and not yet ready for production use.

 ## Support us

 ## Installation